Information regarding coronavirus - updated 27.04.21

 How do we enter your home in connection with showings?

 If you are moving soon and your residence is booked for a showing, Heimstaden will take some precautions when visiting.
-Both our letting consultants and guests will wear face masks and gloves during the showing.
+Both our letting consultants and guests will wear face masks during the showing.
 Due to legal matters you should let us in your residence personally, but you decide if you wish to stay at home during the showing - but we recommend that you go for a walk while the showing takes place (approx. 15-20 minutes).

 If you are looking new home - and for future residents